apache/arrow-site/_posts/2025-01-07-arrow-result-transfer.md

 _________________

 [^1]: The transfer format may also be called the wire format or serialization format.
 [^2]: From the 1990s to today, increases in network performance outpaced increases in CPU performance.
 For example, in the late 1990s, a mainstream desktop CPU could perform roughly 1 GFLOPS and a typical WAN connection speed was 56 Kb/s.
 Today, a mainstream desktop CPU can perform roughly 100 GFLOPS and WAN connection speeds of around 1 Gb/s are common.
-So while the CPU performance increased by about 100x, network speed increased by about 10,000x.
+So while CPU performance increased by about 100x, network speed increased by about 10,000x.
 [^3]: An upcoming post in this series will compare the Arrow format to these and other formats in more technical detail.